HISTORICAL GARDENS

 Citrus fruits have always constituted the main arboreal wealth of the viridarium and their presence has remained constant over the centuries.
 Still at the end of the nineteenth century, Pierre Fremont, protagonist of the novel Rome by French writer Émile Zola, recounts that in the garden of the Farnesina, even if “abandoned […] devastated, bent, invaded by weeds […] the golden fruits of oranges and cedars always ripened“.

-Among the citrus fruits visible today, the giant citron (Citrus medica maxima) stands out, a vigorous plant with an upright habit and irregular, thorny crown.
-It has smaller, elliptical-oblong leaves with rounded tips.
-It is highly productive and reblooming, with main flowering periods in spring and autumn.
-It features large, fragrant white flowers arranged in clusters.
-The fruits are very large, wrinkled, and oblong-pyriform in shape.
-The peel is very thick and yellow in color.
+Among the citrus trees visible today, the giant citron (Citrus medica maxima) stands out, a vigorous plant with an upright habit and an irregular, spiny canopy.
+It has smaller leaves, elliptic-oblong in shape, with a rounded apex.
+It is highly productive and ever-flowering, with its main blooms occurring in spring and autumn.
+It bears large, fragrant white flowers arranged in clusters.
+The fruits are very large, corrugated, and oblong-pyriform in shape.
+The skin is very thick and yellow in color.

 An ornamental variant of citron that can be admired in the Villa’s garden is the so-called “Buddha’s hand” (Citrus medica digitata) which produces fruits with “fingers.”